 In November 2022, the Company completed the sale of 1,824 claims representing an area of approximately 985 square kilometres to a subsidiary of Sayona Mining Limited ("Sayona").
+In March 2023, an additional 3 claims were sold to a publicly traded company.
 The transferred claims do not include any of the claims on which the Company has a current National Instrument 43-101 gold and copper resource estimate, nor do they include ground where the majority of recent exploration activities were undertaken by the Company.